 The Christchurch Call is a commitment by Governments and tech companies to eliminate terrorist and violent extremist content online.
 It rests on the conviction that a free, open and secure internet offers extraordinary benefits to society.
 Respect for freedom of expression is fundamental.
 However, no one has the right to create and share terrorist and violent extremist content online.

 The support shown in Paris for the Christchurch Call is just the first step.
-We are now calling on other countries, companies, and organisations to join us.

 Email contact: firstname.lastname@example.org